sebprovencher/praized/wordpress/praized-tools/readme.txt

 Contributors: stephdau, sylvaincarle
 Tags: location, places, merchants, api, integration, widget, social, geocode, microformat Requires at least: 2.2
-Tested up to: 2.6
+Tested up to: 2.7
-Stable tag: trunk
+Stable tag: 1.5

 The Praized Tools plugin will enable new editorial tools within your WordPress install for you to blog about places and tie everything back to your or a 3rd